tindll/MMS/README.md

 determining entries and exits: on MA crossovers, RSI ob/os

 nothing complicated to start with it'll complexify over time (probably(hopefully(who knows)))

+only looking for trades on btc&eth to start